The Elephanta Caves hold great examples of Indian rock-cut art and architecture.

-The reliefs and sculptures in the caves has been dated to between the 5th or 6th and 8th centuries.
+The reliefs and sculptures in the caves have been dated between the 5th and 8th centuries.
 The Hindu caves are dedicated to the god Shiva.
-These were regular Hindu places of worship, and during the festival of Shiva still continue to be so.
+These were regular Hindu places of worship, and during the festival of Shiva continue to be so.
 The caves are hewn from solid basalt rock.
 All caves were painted in the past, but only traces remain.

 Map of Elephanta CavesLoad map

 I visited this WHS in November 2016.
 I had an early morning flight from Goa to Mumbai and so I opted to beat the rush hour morning traffic and head straight to the Gateway of India and the Taj Palace & Tower.